samjones00/docs/docs/_documentation/web-apply.md

 #### Replacement rules

-Just like `web new` any gist file name or contents with different "MyApp" text styles will be replaced with the Project Name in that style, e.g:
+Just like `x new` any gist file name or contents with different "MyApp" text styles will be replaced with the Project Name in that style, e.g:

  - `MyApp` will be replaced with `ProjectName`
  - `my-app` will be replaced with `project-name`